Do you know what attracted me to Bratislava the most?

 And if you do want a beer…

-Although I’ve recommended things to do beyond drinking, I recommend trying the beer.
+Although I’ve recommended things to do beyond drinking, I also recommend trying the beer.
 It’s pretty darn good!
 The best place for it is 100 pív which specialised in locally brewed craft beer.

 Where to stay in Bratislava